exasol/python-exasol/README.md

 ### Exasol recommends using [PyEXASOL](https://github.com/EXASOL/pyexasol)
 ### This package is deprecated.
-No futher funtionalities will be added.
+No futher functionalities will be added.

+---

 # EXASolution Python Package (deprecated)